sir-siren/TypeScript/other/what-changed.md

     (2nd approach): Replaced existing videos in existing lectures with the new videos.

+    Added some new lectures (e.g., about "as const", "Index Types" and "satisfies")

     If you were going through that section, I recommend restarting it - possibly at 2x speed to save time.

 8. **Generic Types**